We're giving inspectors and their managers new supporting information about how to identify and respond to ‘closed cultures’ in services.

 We will be conducting a longer-term review of our methodology from a human rights perspective.
 We are committed to working closely with people who use services, families and professionals to develop this.

-This will include implementing any recommendations from the independent reviews that we have conducted into our regulation of Whorlton Hall.
+This will include implementing any recommendations from the independent reviews that we have commissioned into our regulation of Whorlton Hall.